 If you’re a new parent, one of the things that should be on your “to do” list is to get your newborn a Social Security number.
 The easiest time to do this is while you are still at the hospital.

 A fun bonus of assigning Social Security numbers at birth is that we know the most popular baby names, which we announce each year.
-On our website, you can find the top baby names for the last 100 years.
+You can find the top baby names for the last 100 years.

 We’re with you when you get your first job